pharath/pharath.github.io/_posts/2023-10-01-cheatsheet-coding.md

 - [meaning of keymaps (official doc)](https://github.com/jesseduffield/lazygit/blob/master/docs/keybindings/Keybindings_en.md)
 - <kbd>alt</kbd><kbd>enter</kbd> (when writing a commit message: starts a new line)
+- Troubleshooting
   - when lazygit spins up the external hard drive so that lazygit lags, open `nvim ~/.config/lazygit/state.yml` and run `:g/^-\ \/media/d` to remove all "recent repo" paths to a git repo on the external hard drive
 - start lazygit
   - <kbd>space</kbd> gg (for normal repos)
   - <kbd>space</kbd> gd (for dotfiles repo)